It all boils down to how we ‘feel’

 1. Uncertain waits - Estimating waiting times and over-delivering

-We all hate wasting time, and can cope better when waiting in line, or at least make an informed decision about our time spent waiting when we’re given an estimated waiting time.
-Those finite waits are far easier for our brains to handle than the chaos of not knowing.
+We all hate wasting time, and can cope better when waiting in line, or at least make an informed decision about our time spent waiting in queues when we’re given an estimated waiting time.
+Those finite explained waits are far easier for our brains to handle than the chaos of not knowing or unfair waits, and can reduce perceived waiting time.

 When warned how long you’re likely to be waiting and the actual waiting time in the queue is less, then we feel like we’ve won a little extra time for the things we’d rather be doing.
 In reality, nothing has changed—that was always going to be how long you would be queuing, but doesn’t it just feel better?